 The Blood Moon

-Solar Eclipses & Lunar Eclipses
+Solar Eclipses & Lunar Eclipse

-Eclipse schedule for 2014, as seen from California
+Eclipse schedule, as seen from North America

 The California Deserts are sometimes the best place to watch the nights sky, unless the winds are kicking up.
 Deserts are warmer than other locations and if you position yourself well you can be far from any city lights.